 The miraculous excimer laser used to correct your vision is precise enough to write on a human hair and the “femto” laser preparing your cornea for treatment is emitting pulses of light measured in femtoseconds, aka one-millionth of one-billionth of a second.
 It allows the accuracy of laser placement to be +/- 0.3 microns.
 To get a sense for how “micro” a micron is, check this out.
 Mind-blowing, right?

 Vision-correcting lasers aren’t cheap.
 The contracts to buy them work similar to your cell phone agreement.
-That new iPhone X that already cost you $1000 is useless unless you pay the monthly minutes and data fee.
+That new iPhone that already cost you $1000 is useless unless you pay the monthly minutes and data fee.
 It’s similar with refractive lasers, except there is a fee for every, single use.
 Each time your surgeon uses one of those modern miracles on your vision it costs around $200.
 So if you are doing the mental math, that’s two eyes and two lasers each or $800 per patient.
 (Wonder why some practices still use a blade or old technology?)
 The only exceptions are the old lasers that don’t have a per use (“click”) fee.
 There are still a few around, but there are also a few StarTAC flip phones in existence, I assume.

 A perfect technological marvel built specific to laser eye surgery is no more than a giant, expensive paperweight if no one knows it can help them see well.
 Patient education and marketing expenses are necessary costs for your refractive surgeon.
 It’s expensive to communicate that LASIK can actually fix astigmatism and provide functional near and distance vision.
 For high-tech, high-touch, specialty refractive practices, the cost to help someone with glasses or contacts (you) find the front door is between $500 and $1,000.

 After you find the front door, go through your consult, and hear the beautiful words, “You are a candidate for LASIK,” your excitement is only trumped by your internal budgetary reflex (IBR).
 I’m not sure if that is an actual medical term.
-I just coined it, but I assure you it’s as real as the yearly physical, below the kneecap “orange triangle hammer reflex” (also a newly-minted term).
+I just coined it, but I assure you it’s as real as the yearly physical, below the kneecap “orange hammer reflex” (also a newly-minted term).
 The only difference is you reach to protect your wallet instead of involuntarily practice your hacky sack skills.

 So, you're thinking you have an idea of the price, and you hear five thou… (IBR)…everything after that sounds like a youtube video slowed to 50% speed.
 You thought the number started with a two or three; I mean maybe four, but five?
 Some of you may even think I mean “hundred” because of the volume of discount LASIK marketing messages played over and over.

 That’s fair.
 You don’t get LASIK every day so how would you know how much it costs when you hear “as low as two-hundred and whatever per eye” on the radio?
 My hope is this breakdown will help you understand why quality LASIK isn’t “cheap.”
-The best answer I ever heard to the question came from one of our surgeons.
+The best answer I ever heard to the opening question of this blog came from one of our surgeons.
 When asked why LASIK costs so much if it only takes 15 minutes, he responded, “It costs so much because it only takes 15 minutes.”

 That’s it.
 That’s the answer.
 It sums it up in one sentence.